-- 1. To block out glare from the front, swing down the main sun visor. - To block glare from the side, remove the main sun visor from the center mount and swing it to the side. - 3.
-Then, to block glare from the front too, swing down the sub-sun visor. - 4.
+- 1. To block out glare from the front, swing down the main sun visor. - 2.
+To block glare from the side, remove the main sun visor from the center mount and swing it to the side. - 3.
+Then, to block glare from the front too, swing down the sub-sun visor (if so equipped). - 4.
 To adjust the glare block position, slide the sub-sun visor to the left.